- PhD, Princeton University, 2007

 - BE, Electrical Engineering, The Cooper Union, 2001

-Associated Faculty in the Prinecton Environtmental Institute (PEI)
+Associated Faculty in the High Meadows Environmental Institute (HMEI)

 Thin film electronics made from emerging semiconductors have the capacity to be pervasive within our daily lives.
 Notably, some thin film devices have established themselves quite successfully, such as the OLED for flat panel displays.